Andrea-Prague/MyWallet/README.md

 To be fixed:
 - deleting transactions on TransactionList needs deleting them also in dtb
+- steps: open a transaction for edit, change the switch to out or in, change amount, switch changes back - desired state is that the switch stays where it was
-- possibility to switch between transaction types when adding or editing
+- color on switch in transaction lists